janreerink/CarND-Semantic-Segmentation/README.md

 In main.py a pre-trained VGG16 architecture is imported (the encoding part of the convnet).
 In the decoding part 1x1 convolutions and upsampking are used to reconstruct the image with predicted classes.
 Additionally, skip-layers are used to integrate information from several pooling layers of the encoder.

-The model was trained on AWS and the result transferred to this repository.
+The model was trained on AWS and the result transferred to this repository using a batch size of 8 (interestingly, on my local GTX 970 even a batch of 1 was not enough tun train the model) and 40 epochs.
+Training loss decreased from 0.5 to about 0.1.

+Sample pictures have been uploaded to the runs folder and mostly classify the road correctly.
+In some cases the road is not identified correctly and rarely non-road is classified as road.
+Image augmentation would probably help with that.

 ### Setup